 Best Market Entry Strategies to Enter International Markets

-One of the easiest options to enter the foreign market is to produce the product in the home country and just ship the surplus to a new country.
-This market entry strategy can be perfect for new companies who cannot afford to take risks.
+One of the easiest market entry strategies to enter the foreign market is to produce the product in the home country and just ship the surplus to a new country.
+This market entry strategies can be perfect for new companies who cannot afford to take risks.
 It is also easier for the company to hire agents or distributors who will take care of exporting and promoting the new product in the new market.
 However, one significant drawback of this market entry strategy is that companies may not be able to react to customer communications as quickly as a local agent.

 Joint ventures, mergers, and acquisitions